This event is open to all solo drivers (Yellow can attend with the Chief Instructor’s permission) and enjoy a ton of track time!

 All PCA Driver Education requirements are in effect.

-Before the event, all drivers should set personal goals for the three day event and be prepared to share those with the lead NER Instructors.
+Before the event – All drivers should set personal goals for the three day event and be prepared to share those with the lead NER Instructors.
 In that way, we can assimilate your goals with a series of personalized in-car sessions.

 The remaining track time during the day will be divided evenly between run group sessions where drivers can work at their own driving pace to work on their own goals.
+The format will be a cups and saucers format, with two 30 minute sessions each hour for faster and slower cars.

 There will be a classroom each day during lunch (which will be locally catered!).
-These classes will be taught by the attending NER Instructors;
+These classes will be taught by the attending NER Instructors.

 There will be a track walk at the end of the first day and a debrief when the track goes cold at the end of the first two days (liquid refreshments will be served).
 These sessions are designed to wrap up the day’s events and set goals for the following day.